szaboildi/accommodation-model/README.md

 The baseline and the 20 speaker productions are outputted into a ```.txt``` file.

 Aside from the other three alternatives for stimuli, this scripts includes a commented out simulation for vowel formants as well.
-This simulation works similarly, but uses the depreciated ```representation_class.py``` file, which has to be imported instead of ```representation_token_class.py```.
+This simulation works similarly, but uses the deprecated ```representation_class.py``` file, which has to be imported instead of ```representation_token_class.py```.

 ## Reference